 One of the most profound miracles Jesus ever did was to open the eyes of the blind.
-Throughout human history, blind people have been marginalized, mocked, rejected, stepped over, so when Jesus healed blind people, it was a stunning move.
-They were beggars, outcasts and burdens to society, so why would He even notice?
-Because Jesus sees opposition as opportunity.
-He sees sickness through the lens of healing.
-Jesus sees what we want and gives us what we need.
-Jesus sees our grit through the eyes of God’s glory.
+Throughout human history, blind people have been marginalized, mocked, rejected, stepped over, so when Jesus healed the blind man, it was a stunning move.
+In His day, the blind were beggars, outcasts and burdens to society, so why would He even notice?
+Because Jesus sees sickness through the lens of healing.
+Jesus sees death through the lens of life.
+Jesus sees opposition through the lens of opportunity for God’s glory.
+Jesus sees what we want through the lens of what we need.
 The Pharisees were so pious and “holy” under the law of Moses that they wouldn’t touch an unclean blind person, but Jesus had something to prove – that blindness comes in many forms.

-“Then he said, ‘Lord, I believe.’
+“Then [the blind man] said, ‘Lord, I believe.’
 And he worshipped Him….”
 (John 9:38) Here’s something else the blind man knew, without anyone ever telling Him: Worship is the natural response of a grateful heart.
 If Jesus has opened your eyes, worship Him!
-If you need your eyes opened, pray and ask the Holy Spirit to show you where you are blind and invite Him to open your eyes and worship Him!
+If you need your eyes opened more, pray and ask the Holy Spirit to show you where you are blind and invite Him to open your eyes and worship Him!
 Jesus wants to show the world the glory of God through the healing of your blindness… Are you ready for what wonders will He show you?